 What is the Best Way to Diagnose Gout in the Foot Hi...
 I'm Dr Christopher Segler, a podiatrist in San Francisco and this video will explain the best way to ...

-Nomenclature: reflex vasodilitation - increased blood circulation to an area inside response to inflammation
+Nomenclature: reflex vasodilitation - increased flow of blood to an area within response to inflammation

-Rocker bottom foot - a prominence in which forms on the sole or even bottom of the foot as a result of the collapse of the arch
+Rocker bottom foot - a dominance which forms on the sole or perhaps bottom of the foot as a result of the collapse with the arch

-The symptoms of Charcot joints vary based on the location and severity of the problem.
-The sign is localized edema swelling) of the joint or joints.
+The symptoms of Charcot joints vary based upon the location and severity of the condition.
+The sign is localized edema swelling) of the joint or important joints.
 The actual edematous area may exhibit increased temperature change.
-Often, the first apparent sign that a patient with advanced sideline neuropathy will notice is the fact that their shoes have become tighter or they will have difficulties fitted into a pair of shoes that have fit well for some time.
+Often, the first obvious symptom in which a patient with advanced sideline neuropathy will notice is the fact that their shoes have become tight or these people have difficulty appropriate into a pair of shoes that have fit well for some time.

-The concern in diagnosing this condition is the lack of signs and symptoms that are due to peripheral neuropathy.
+The challenge in diagnosing this condition is the lack of symptoms that are due to peripheral neuropathy.
 Peripheral neuropathy makes it impossible for the patient to be able to speak in terms that would be understood by the general population such as 'my toes hurt'.
 As a result, the physician needs to rely more on testing and less on the history and physical examination.